USS America (CV-66)

 The federal government restricted asbestos, without banning it outright, in the 1970s, but this did not eliminate asbestos from Navy ships.
 The USS America was built in the 1960s when asbestos was still used extensively throughout ships.

 Asbestos can also insulate well, and for this reason, it was most extensively used in boiler and engine rooms and around pipes carrying steam and hot water.[1]
-Finally, asbestos was used because it was cheap and plentiful.
+Asbestos was also used because it was cheap and plentiful.

 It found its way into insulation, but also in many other parts of a ship like flooring, adhesives, gaskets, pumps, ceiling materials, deck matting, fireproof clothing and safety gear, seals, and others.
 The materials that contained asbestos were used throughout the ship, from mechanical rooms to sailors’ quarters.